Damage Awards Involving the Monetary Remedies Applicable to Defamation CasesPage last modified: May 19 2022

 f. any evidence of aggravating or mitigating circumstances.

-As it is nearly impossible to accurately ascertain an exact monetary value for damage to reputation, awards in defamation cases are general and 'at-large', meaning at the discretion of judge or jury (Klar, Lewis: Tort Law (3d) at 710).
+As it is nearly impossible to accurately ascertain an exact monetary value for damage to reputation, awards in defamation cases are general and at-large, meaning at the discretion of judge or jury (Klar, Lewis: Tort Law (3d) at 710).
 The basis for awarding general damages was recently stated in Grochowski v.
 Young, 2019 ONSC 326 at paragraph 27.
-Also per Grochowski at paragraph 83, the factors for consideration when reviewing quantum of general damages include whether the defamatory statement was genuinely believed as actually true rather than ultimately false and whether the statement was expressed from a place of "hatred, ridicule and contempt and to destroy ... reputation".
+Additionally, per Cyr v.
+LeBlanc, 2022 ONSC 2555 at paragraph 34, as well as Grochowski at paragraph 83, the factors for consideration when reviewing quantum of general damages include whether the defamatory statement was genuinely believed as actually true rather than ultimately false, whether the statement was expressed from a place of "hatred, ridicule and contempt and to destroy ... reputation", and whether the defamatory statement was published on the Internet and thereby widely, or potentially widely, dispersed.
 Additionally, the position or status of the defamer may also play a role especially where the defamer possesses the power to inflict great harm as was said in the case of Leenen v.
 Canadian Broadcasting Corp., 2000 CanLII 22380 at pararaph 207.
 Within the Leenen case, it was also stated that the reputation of the defendant, and thus the likelihood that people would believe the defamations as uttered or published by the defendant is also a reviewable factor.

 General damages are presumed in defamation cases from the very publication of the false statement and are awarded at large.
 They need not be established by proof of actual loss.
 General damages serve three functions: 1) to act as a consolation for distress suffered from the publication of the statement; 2) to repair harm to reputation; and 3) as a vindication of reputation.
 A successful plaintiff is entitled to receive an award of general damages that will be sufficient to provide suitable compensation, consolation and vindication on the basis of all of the circumstances.